smarthomeNG/plugins/simulation/README.md

     class_name: Simulation
     class_path: plugins.simulation
     data_file: /usr/smarthome/var/db/simulation.txt
+    callers = knx | visu
 ```

 `data_file`: This is the file where all recorded events are stored.

+`callers`: is a list of event sources for recording of events.
+When an item is changed, the change is done
+by someone, e.g. knx for changes from the bus.
+The canner name is identical with the plugin name that changes the item.
+Only item changes with a caller in the list are recorded to the simulation file.
+In the example above e.g. uzsu is
+ignored.

 ### items.conf (deprecated) / items.yaml